-- We recommend three assessments for victim companies deciding whether to pay: - (i) The value of the breached data in light of modern ransomware attacks (and is backup data available?); - (ii) The risks (inc reputation) from paying the ransom; and - (iii) Negotiation and payment options.
+- We recommend three assessments for victim companies deciding whether to pay: - (i) the value of the breached data in light of modern ransomware attacks; - (ii) the risks from paying the ransom; and - (iii) negotiation and payment options.

 Practical Considerations

 - Email demands can provide time.
 (Careful to forward on) - Does the hostage or victim have Bitcoins? - Would the offenders know?
 Insider Threat? - Time to obtain Bitcoins. - Delays (Positives and negatives) ID verification / unable to buy in large amounts quickly. - Follow the money can be done but may become untraceable.